yanmkuang2/practice-log/README.md

 🎯 Use Cases

-Music Students: Track daily practice and prepare for auditions
+-Music Students: Track daily practice and prepare for auditions
-Teachers: Share with students to encourage consistent practice Professional Musicians: Manage performance deadlines and repertoire preparation Music Parents: Help children track their practice goals
+-Teachers: Share with students to encourage consistent practice -Professional Musicians: Manage performance deadlines and repertoire preparation -Music Parents: Help children track their practice goals